Building an HR Department: A Step-by-Step Guide + Checklist

 • Work verification (I-9 for US)

-• Company specific documents (signed policies, NDA, non-compete, proprietary property etc)
+• Company specific documents (signed policies, NDA, non-compete, proprietary property, etc)

 • Payroll information

-Create a fun and engaging onboarding experience for your employees but ensure the above items are included to maintain appropriate records and effectively welcome your new employees to the team!
+Create a fun and engaging onboarding experience for your employees, but ensure the above items are included to maintain appropriate records and effectively welcome your new employees to the team!

 Step 12: Create quantifiable metrics

 Now it’s time to establish deliverable metrics for your HR department.
-When your employees understand what is required of them, you're defining what success means to the organization.
-Some examples of metrics specific to hiring could include:
+When your employees understand what is required of them, you’re defining what success means to the organization.

 • Time to hire